Our Services

 Helpful Resources

-Rectal caffeine absorption bypasses some liver metabolism and enters the bloodstream faster, causing higher peak levels that can trigger tachycardia and palpitations.
-Your doctor monitors heart rhythm closely to catch any irregularities early and prevent serious side effects.
+Rectal caffeine absorption bypasses part of the liver's first-pass metabolism, allowing caffeine to enter the bloodstream more quickly and reach higher peak levels than oral dosing.
+These elevated levels can trigger tachycardia (rapid heartbeat) and palpitations.
+Your doctor monitors your heart rhythm closely to detect any irregularities early and prevent serious cardiovascular side effects before they escalate.

 Coffee enemas and other forms of rectal caffeine administration are sometimes promoted in alternative health circles as a way to boost detoxification or energy.
 However, the way caffeine is absorbed and processed when introduced into the rectum can differ significantly from drinking coffee.
 That's why doctors pay close attention to heart rhythm changes and palpitations when patients use these methods.